How long it takes to learn Korean?

 1. Your native language matters

 Acquiring a new tongue depends on your native language as well.
-Thus, the more you are more familiar with your target language, the faster you can learn.
+Thus, the more you are familiar with your target language, the faster you can learn.

 The writing system, geographical closeness, and grammar rules also make a big difference.